davaya/openc2-jadn/jadn-v2.0.md

 ### 4.3.2 Compound Types

-JADN has five compound types that define the type of each element in a collection, the multiplicity semantics of the collection, and literal representations of the collection using encoding rules for each compound type:
+JADN has five compound types that define the type of each element in a collection, the collection semantic type, and literal representations of the collection using encoding rules for each compound type:
 * Unstructured types [**ArrayOf**](#4321-arrayofvaluetype) and [**MapOf**](#4322-mapofkeytype-valuetype)
 specify that every element in the collection has the same type.
 * A Structured type [**Array**](#4323-array), [**Map**](#4324-map) and [**Record**](#4325-record)